THE DRONE AVIARY JOURNAL

 “We talk about atmosphere, stratosphere, airspace.
 But none of the words say much about the porousness between the rooftops and the clouds, the bit of the sky we breathe, walk through, and look out upon.”
 J.M Ledgerd.

 Building a multirotor and getting it to fly can be complicated, but simultaneously exhilarating and terrifying.
-But with developments in autonomous flight control software, and changing regulations, the air above our heads could get crowded, and will become increasingly common.
-When we talk about civic space, as a physical entity, we rarely talk about the space above our heads, partly because of the (somewhat) naive belief that the belt between our heads and airplanes .
+But with developments in autonomous flight control software, and changing regulations, the air above our heads could get crowded, and comments like this will become increasingly common.
+When we talk about civic space, as a physical entity, we rarely talk about the space above our heads, partly because of the (somewhat) naive belief that the belt between our heads and airplanes is a civic space, its in the public domain.
 After all, we can fly kites and go paragliding.
-From the , where ownership extended “” to the infamous United States v.
-Causby (1946) airspace, the , and many more, ownership of airspace has become a messy battlefield.
+From the common law, where real property ownership extended “from the depths to the heavens” to the infamous United States v.
+Causby (1946) airspace, the Bernstein of Leigh v.
+Skyview & General (1978), and many more, ownership of airspace has become a messy battlefield.

 In the US, whilst the airspace is heavily regulated by FAA, the bit above our heads up to 500 ft is also being eyed by entrepreneurs and drone companies who want to claim a slice of it.
 Bigger companies like Facebook and Google are already using public airspace as real estate in the high-stakes competition for domination of the Internet.
-In the UK too, the CAA is attempting to build granularity in its laws which at the moment are very fuzzy, .
+In the UK too, the CAA is attempting to build granularity in its laws which at the moment are very fuzzy, but this is just where the complication begins.
 The CAA’s focus is purely safety.
 For every different aspect of the drone’s use, it seems like a different legal body will be required to take action.

 As this battle for air rights takes on a new meaning thanks to civilian drones (UAVs), the countermeasures around it are fascinating too.
 As Parker Higgins comments, “Unlike more traditional hacking scenarios, the consequences of a drone being compromised can be both digital and physical.”
 We have seen incidents, especially in the US, where several drones have been shot down if found hovering above someone else’s property.
 Jamming, spoofing and other countermeasures to combat these aerial machines are well documented.
 The politics and counter-politics of being tracked, combined with some pseudo-power afforded by a jamming “smart drone”, is in some ways a tragic irony of our times.